 🐣 Reading Eggs is also great as it includes songs, games, activities, and golden eggs (plus other rewards) to keep your child engaged.
 Kids can progress through different stages to suit their level with Reading Eggs Junior starting with phonics, which is the method used in the UK to teach kids how to read.

 Free learning to read apps

-If you’re looking for good free learning to read apps we have 2 that are loved by kids and parents alike.
+If you’re looking for good free learning-to-read apps we have 2 that are loved by kids and parents alike.
 So, what is the best free reading app?
 We can’t decide between these as each has its own set of benefits.
 Try them both with your child to see which one lights up their eyes. 🤩

 🐹 Starfall is a great free app that has games paired with stories so kids can focus on learning different vowels, sight words, and other topics and see how these work in action in an accompanying story.
-It’s fun, interactive, and kids love learning to read with Zac the Rat.
+It’s fun, and interactive, and kids love learning to read with Zac the Rat.

 🐹 CBeebies Storytime app contains free interactive storybooks and there are no ads or in-app purchases which we love.
 You’ll find a beautiful library with all the classics like Peter Rabbit and the best thing about this app is there are 2 reading modes: reading alone or with a grown-up.

 What is the best app for kids reading?